 Space-wise, you always want to keep an eye out for three factors: bleed area, trim line, and safety line.
 Bleed area is the outermost part of the card, which is likely to be removed.
 The trim line is the target line for cutting cards.
 The safety line is anything outside, subject to cutting mistakes.
 Essential elements like text or logos should never be outside of this line.
 You have two sides!
 Use both of them, perhaps dedicating one side exclusively to the logo, while the other could showcase contact information.
 It might also be a good idea to have your logo on both sides, with contact information clearly and legibly close by.

 Logos and color schemes are the two most important visual aspects.
 These will also help influence layout and brand identity of the digital or printed card.
+For example, if you're desiging real estate investor business cards, then it may make sense to include a house or property in your brand's logo.
 Logos should take center stage on your card, with other visuals and secondary graphics complimenting and enhancing your logo.

 How to go about designing your logo